jerrywu2013/Database/MariaDB/MariaDB-Galera-Cluster-Setting.md

 ```
 Memo:<br/>
 ● Replace label This_Node_IP with the current cluster node's IP address.<br/>
+● Replace label This_Node_Name with your self-defined Node name.<br/>
 ● Replace label Cluster_Name with your self-defined cluster name.<br/>
-● Replace label Other_Node_IP with IP address of any other cluster nodes.<br/>
+● Replace label Other_Node_IP with IP addresses of other cluster nodes(seperate them by a comma).<br/>
 ● Replace label Cluster_User and Cluster_Password with your database account and password, which is used for database synchronization, respectively.<br/>
 <br/>
 4.Ensure every cluster node has same password of debian-sys-maint<br/>